adlnet/xAPI-Spec/xAPI.md

 Otherwise the process follows the standard OAuth workflow.

 **Requirements:**
-* If this form of authentication is used to record Statements, the LRS SHOULD record an authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.
+* If this form of authentication is used to record Statements, the LRS MUST record an authority that includes both that application and the authenticating user, as a group, since OAuth specifies an application.